-Urinary frequency is the need to urinate often during the daytime.
+Urinary frequency is the need to urinate often.

 Causes of Urinary Frequency